brhaka/ImageToASCII/README.md

 ## Installation

 ImageToASCII is compiled to a single file, for easier use.
 There is a specific file for each OS version.
-If you wish to use ImageToASCII on Linux, download the **ImageToASCII-Linux** file.
-On MacOS, download the **ImageToASCII-MacOS** file and on Windows, download the **ImageToASCII-Windows_x86_x64.exe** file.
+If you wish to use ImageToASCII on **Linux**, download the `ImageToASCII-Linux` file.
+On **MacOS**, download the `ImageToASCII-MacOS` file and on **Windows**, download the `ImageToASCII-Windows_x86_x64.exe` file.
 You can start your download at the [Releases](https://github.com/brhaka/ImageToASCII/releases) section.
+It's also possible to [compile the source code](https://github.com/brhaka/ImageToASCII#compiling).

 To start the program, all you need to do is execute it via command-line.
 E.g: `./ImageToASCII-Linux "./image.png"`